List of Namibia national cricket captains

 This is a list of all cricketers who have captained Namibia in an official international match.
-This includes the ICC Trophy, Under-19's games and One Day Internationals.
-The article is correct as of 19 December 2020.
+This includes the ICC Trophy, Under-19 games and One Day Internationals.
+The article is correct as of 26 June 2023.

 One Day Internationals

-Namibia player their first ODI on February 10, 2003.
+Namibia played their first ODI on February 10, 2003.

 Twenty20 Internationals

-Namibia player their first ODI on February 10, 2003.
+Namibia played their first T20I on May 20, 2019.